azavea/terraform-aws-cloudtrail/README.md

   is enabled (default: `false`)
 - `is_organization_trail` - Specifies whether the trail is an AWS Organizations trail, which must be created in the organization master account (default: `false`)
-- `s3_key_prefix` - Specifies the S3 key prefix that precedes the name of the bucket you have designated for log file delivery (Optional)
 - `project` - Project name, used for tagging and naming the trail (default:
   `Unknown`)
 - `environment` - Name of the environment this trail is targeting (default: